Hakulani/miniprojectDADS5001/README.md

 ![image](https://user-images.githubusercontent.com/61573397/195839029-36767f61-3a52-4677-9de3-6cb593d6ca90.png)

-6.หากเราสร้าง Map Data Visualization ขึ้นมาน่าจะช่วยไขคำตอบที่เราสงสัยได้มากขึ้น<br />
-คำตอบ โดยสรุปการนำBig data มาสร้างเป็น Map Data Visualization ช่วยให้เราเข้าใจภาพรวมมากขึ้น และให้ขอมูลหลายๆอย่างที่กราฟให้ไม่ได้
+6.If we create Data Visualization demographic analytics, it should be able to help answer more of our questions?<br />

 ![image](https://github.com/Hakulani/miniprojectDADS5001/assets/61573397/55d82019-e647-452a-b42c-189587538e19)

-Map Data Visualization is a powerful tool that can help you see patterns and trends in your data that would be difficult to identify in a table or spreadsheet.
+Data Visualization demographic analytics is a powerful tool that can help you see patterns and trends in your data that would be difficult to identify in a table or spreadsheet.
 By using different visual elements, such as color, size, and position, you can create a map that is both informative and easy to understand.

 Components of the Map Data Visualization